Peruvian Street Lives

 Author: Linda J. Seligmann

-The lives and struggles of women vendors in the open-air markets of Cuzco
+Cultural study of the lives and struggles the women in the open-air markets of the Andean highlands of Cuzco face.

 Paper – $28